What’s in my Cruise Line Ticket Contract?

 The Ticket Contract contains many other unique differences that affect your legal rights and remedies.
 Therefore, it is imperative that if you are injured on a cruise, you not only take care of yourself but also reach out to an experienced maritime attorney as soon as possible.
 As a cruise ship lawyer, I receive daily phone calls from passengers that have been injured on cruse ships.
 Unfortunately, many have waited too long to contact an attorney and the statute of limitations has expired, thereby nullifying any claim they might have had.

 Have you or a loved one been injured recently on a cruise?
 Contact an experienced maritime attorney immediately.
-For a FREE consultation and case evaluation call the Law Offices of Brandon L. Chase, P.A. at our Miami office (305) 677-2228 or contact us online.
+For a FREE consultation and case evaluation call Chase Justice Injury Attorneys at our Miami office (305) 677-2228 or contact us online.